BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

         server 10.0.0.1:80 10.0.0.1:80 check inter 1000 rise 2 fall 10
         server 10.0.0.2:80 10.0.0.2:80 check inter 1000 rise 2 fall 10
 ```
-Explain: DNS will point domain to Haproxy server.
-Haproxy will forward traffic to Ingress Controller ( 10.0.0.1 and 10.0.0.2 are Ingress Controller).
-Why i know port 80 is being used?
+Explain: DNS will point the domain to the Haproxy server.
+Haproxy will forward traffic to the Ingress Controller ( 10.0.0.1 and 10.0.0.2 are Ingress Controller).
+Why do i know port 80 is being used?
-Because i installed nginx ingress as Daemonset, in default it used hostPort in ports section of Daemonset
+Because i installed nginx ingress as Daemonset, in default it used hostPort in the ports section of Daemonset
 ```
 name: rke2-ingress-nginx-controller
 ports:
 - containerPort: 80
   hostPort: 80
   name: http
   protocol: TCP
 - containerPort: 443
   hostPort: 443
   name: https
   protocol: TCP
 - containerPort: 8443
   name: webhook
   protocol: TCP
 ```
-And why i use 80 not 443?, for not double encrypt, because in Haproxy it was redirect request to HTTPS, so extra SSL is not necessary and may increase extra cpu load.
+And why do i use 80 not 443?, for not double encrypt, because in Haproxy it redirected requests to HTTPS, so extra SSL is not necessary and may increase extra CPU load.

 #### Ingress workflows:
-- Ingress have routing rules to service
+- Ingress has routing rules to service
 - Ingress flows:
 ```
 1. Client Request: A client sends a request to http://example.com/api.